ROBOTIS-GIT/emanual/docs/en/platform/turtlebot3/features.md

 ## [Strong Sensor Lineups](#strong-sensor-lineups)

 TurtleBot3 Burger uses enhanced 360&deg; LiDAR, 9-Axis Inertial Measurement Unit and precise encoder for your research and development.
 TurtleBot3 Waffle is equipped with an identical 360&deg; LiDAR as well but additionally proposes a powerful Intel® RealSense™ with the recognition SDK.
+TurtleBot3 Waffle Pi uses high utilized Raspberry Pi Camera.
 This will be the best hardware solution for making a mobile robot.

 ## [Open Source](#open-source)